dennj/rl-theory-in-lean/README.md

 ## Installation

 It is recommended to use this project with the Lean 4 extension of VSCode.
-After cloning this project to a local folder and opening the folder inside VSCode, open `RLTheory.lean` and select `Restart File`.
+After cloning this project to a local folder and opening the folder inside VSCode, open `RLTheory.lean` and select `Restart Server` and `Restart File` in the Lean 4 extension.
+The project should then compile.
+See [https://lean-lang.org/install/](https://lean-lang.org/install/) for a detailed tutorial on setting up Lean.

 ## Main Results